rust-lang/book/nostarch/chapter06.md

 Listing 6-8: Using `if let` to produce a value or return early.

 This is a bit annoying to follow in its own way, though!
 One branch of the `if let` produces a value, and the other one returns from the function entirely.

-To make this common pattern nicer to express, Rust has `let`-`else`.
-The `let`-`else` syntax takes a pattern on the left side and an expression on the right, very similar to `if let`, but it does not have an `if` branch, only an `else` branch.
+To make this common pattern nicer to express, Rust has `let...else`.
+The `let...else` syntax takes a pattern on the left side and an expression on the right, very similar to `if let`, but it does not have an `if` branch, only an `else` branch.
 If the pattern matches, it will bind the value from the pattern in the outer scope.
 If the pattern does *not* match, the program will flow into the `else` arm, which must return from the function.

-In Listing 6-9, you can see how Listing 6-8 looks when using `let`-`else` in place of `if let`.
-Notice that it stays “on the happy path” in the main body of the function this way, without having significantly different control flow for two branches the way the `if let` did.
+In Listing 6-9, you can see how Listing 6-8 looks when using `let...else` in place of `if let`.

-src/main.rs

 ```
 fn describe_state_quarter(coin: Coin) -> Option<String> {